The PGCE is broadly aligned with the Northern Ireland Curriculum, preparing graduates to teach across the 11-18 year age range.

 We offer the following subject specialisms:

-After enrolment in early September, you will complete a two week block experience in a primary school.
+After enrolment in early September, you will complete an induction week, followed by a two week block experience in a primary school.

-The next seven week block is devoted to university-based tuition (an induction week, taught sessions and directed independent study).
+The next six week block is devoted to university-based tuition (taught sessions and directed independent study).

 This is followed by your first eleven week period of professional placement based in a school.